 01 of 07

-Introduction - Flower Balloon Animal
+Introduction to the Flower Balloon Animal

 The flower balloon animal is a cute, crowd-pleasing balloon animal/sculpture.
 Unlike the basic flower balloon animal, this flower is more attractive with its denser petals.